batmanpriv/ct/README.md

   - Higher threads significantly speed up testing
   - Recommended: 100-200 for thousands of proxies

+- **MTProto Testing:** Use `-mtproto-t` flag (default: 20)
+  - Each test opens a TCP connection
+  - Recommended: 20-50 depending on network

 - **Xray Testing:** Use `-xray-threads` flag (default: 10)
   - Each test starts a new Xray instance
   - Recommended: 5-20 depending on system resources